Upper Payment Limit

-Source of funding: The source of the non-federal share of GME supplemental payments depends on the type of teaching hospital.
-State-owned teaching hospitals use state General Revenue as the source of the non-federal share.
-All other teaching hospitals rely on local entities, like hospital districts and counties, to use local public dollars as the non-federal share of such a payment.
-These local public funds are transferred to HHSC through an intergovernmental transfer.
+Source of funding: State-owned teaching hospitals rely on state General Revenue for their non-federal share of GME supplemental payments.
+All other teaching hospitals rely on local entities, like hospital districts and counties, to use local public funds that are transferred to HHSC through an intergovernmental transfer (IGT).

 Ambulance Services Supplemental Payment Program

-The Ambulance Services Supplemental Payment Program is an enhanced supplemental payment program for publicly owned ground emergency ambulance providers in Medicaid Fee-for-Service.
-This program will allow the publicly owned ground emergency services to become eligible for additional payments based on the average rate payable by commercial insurers for these same services.
-To participate in the enhanced supplemental payment program, providers must apply to HHSC and submit cost and payment data for paid Medicaid and commercial claims for specific procedure codes.
+The Ambulance Services Supplemental Payment Program is an enhanced program for publicly owned ground emergency ambulance providers that participate in the Medicaid fee-for-service model.
+This program allows publicly owned ground emergency services to become eligible for additional payments based on the average rate payable by commercial insurers for these same services.
+To participate in the program, providers must apply to HHSC and submit cost and payment data for specific procedure codes that are paid through Medicaid and commercial claims.

 Hospital Augmented Reimbursement Program

-The Hospital Augmented Reimbursement Program (HARP) is a statewide supplemental program providing Medicaid payments to hospitals for inpatient and outpatient services that serve Texas Medicaid FFS patients.
+The Hospital Augmented Reimbursement Program (HARP) is a statewide supplemental program providing Medicaid payments to hospitals for inpatient and outpatient services that serve Texas Medicaid patients under the fee-for-service model.
 The program serves as a financial transition for providers historically participating in the Delivery System Reform Incentive Payment program.
 HARP provides additional funding to hospitals to assist in offsetting the cost hospitals incur while providing Medicaid services.
-On August 31, 2022, CMS approved HARP for non-state government-owned and -operated hospitals.
-The approval was retroactive to October 1, 2021 (federal fiscal year 2022).
-HHSC’s request to implement HARP for private hospitals is currently pending CMS approval.
+On Aug.
+31, 2022, CMS approved HARP for non-state government-owned and -operated hospitals.
+The approval is retroactive to Oct.
+1, 2021 (federal fiscal year 2022).
+A request by HHSC to implement HARP for private hospitals is pending approval by CMS.